 3-7 One Principal Structure Per Lot

-Only one (1) principal structure and its customary accessory structures may hereafter be erected on any lot except that condominiums, townhouses, motels, and shopping centers may be excluded from this provision with the approval of the Planning Commission.
+Only one (1) principal structure and its customary accessory structures may hereafter be erected on any lot except that condominiums, townhouses, motels, college campuses, schools, shopping centers, and similar uses may be excluded from this provision with the approval of the Zoning Administrator.
 Also excluded shall be a principal commercial structure with two or three uses when they are owned or managed as a unit.

 Article 4